kb1900/daily-schedule/README.md

 ⚠️ **Important**: The `--pushover-token` parameter requires your application token (from step 2), NOT your user key.
 Your user key is already configured in the script.

+#### Enhanced Notifications

+The push notifications include comprehensive details about your schedule:

+- **Schedule Overview**: Date and personnel information
+- **Room Assignment**: Your assigned room
+- **Detailed Case Information**:
+  - Time (formatted as AM/PM)
+  - Team members
+  - Patient age
+  - Procedure description (shortened if too long)
+  - Anesthesia type
+  - Surgeon name

+All notifications use HTML formatting with emojis and proper formatting to make the information easy to read on your iPhone.

 You will receive notifications when:
-- Monitoring starts
+- Monitoring starts (🔔)
-- Your schedule changes
+- Your schedule changes (🔄)
-- Errors occur
+- Errors occur (⚠️)
-- Monitoring stops
+- Monitoring stops (🛑)

 The notifications include:
 - A title indicating what happened
-- A brief message with details
+- A detailed message with your complete schedule
 - Different priority levels for different events
 - Different sounds for different notification types